Last Updated on December 9, 2021 by Chris and Lindsay

 From mid-May to mid-June it is possible to see Orcas (Killer Whales) in the waters surrounding Seward.
 It is also common to see humpback and fin whales in Resurrection Bay.

-As this is one of the more popular activities in Seward, there are several companies that offer a variety of tour options.
+As this is one of the more popular things to do in Seward, there are several companies that offer a variety of tour options.
 Most tours are half day, but expect to get your money’s worth on this adventure!

-11) Explore The Tidal Pools And Search For Marine Life At Lowell Point (FREE)
+11) Explore The Tidal Pools And Search For Marine Wildlife At Lowell Point (FREE)

-Lowell Point is a rustic stretch of land approximately 3 miles outside of Seward.
+Lowell Point is a rustic stretch of land approximately 3 miles outside of Seward, Alaska.
 On the drive alone you can expect to see incredible landscapes and wildlife.

 However if you really want to take your time and enjoy the area, plan a trip to Lowell Point to explore the area.